BestShivam/hellow-world/README.md

-this repo made practice and education purposes only.
+this repo for made practice and education purposes only.